goproxy/goproxy.cn/README.md

 A trusted Go module proxy located in China.

-This project has fully implemented the Go's
+Goproxy China has fully implemented the Go's
 [module proxy protocol](https://golang.org/cmd/go/#hdr-Module_proxy_protocol).
 And it's a non-profit project that will (when it is fully tested) run on China's well-trusted cloud service provider [Qiniu Cloud](https://www.qiniu.com).
-The goal of this project is to provide a free, trusted, always on, and CDNed Go module proxy for Gophers in China and around the world.
+Our goal is to provide a free, trusted, always on, and CDNed Go module proxy for Gophers in China and the rest of the world.

 Happy coding, Gophers! ;-)

 ## FAQ

-**Q: Why create this project?**
+**Q: Why create Goproxy China?**

 A: Due to the Chinese government's network supervision system, there are lot of modules in the Go ecosystem that Chinese Gophers cannot `go get`, such as the most famous `golang.org/x/...`.
 And the speed of getting modules from GitHub in the mainland of China is a bit slow.
-So I created this project to make Gophers in China better use Go modules.
-In fact, since the `goproxy.cn` will be CDNed, Gophers in other countries can also use it.
+So we created Goproxy China to make Gophers in China better use Go modules.
+In fact, since the [https://goproxy.cn](https://goproxy.cn) will be CDNed, Gophers in other countries can also use it.

-**Q: Is this project legal in China?**
+**Q: Is Goproxy China legal in China?**

-A: The `goproxy.cn` will be a business-supported project rather than a personal project.
-This means that `goproxy.cn` will be **fully legal** in China.
+A: The Goproxy China will be a business-supported project rather than a personal project.
+This means that Goproxy China will be **fully legal** in China.

 **Q: Why not use the `proxy.golang.org`?**